 A draft compliance review report was issued by the authorised officer of the AEC on 17 December 2024.
-The financial controller was provided with an opportunity to comment on the draft report.
-The financial controller did not provide any comment and lodged a request for amendment on 23 December 2024.
+The financial controller was provided with an opportunity to comment on the draft report by 6 January 2025.
+The financial controller did not provide any comment.